Restorative Dental Care

 Dental implants in Vancouver are an increasingly popular way to replace missing teeth.
 They not only support crowns, bridges, and dentures, but they also take the place of the roots themselves.

-Dental implants are fixtures of titanium, which are surgically placed into your jaw bone.
+We surgically place dental implants, made of titanium, into your jawbone.
 The implant acts as an anchor for a crown or denture to fit over.
-When a crown is placed on an implant, most people can’t even tell it is an implant because it is so natural looking.
+When we place a crown on an implant, most people can’t tell it’s an implant because it looks so natural.

 While dentures and removable partials are usually loose and unstable, implants provide you with dental replacements that are natural looking and very functional.
-Implants look and feel better than their removable counterparts and offer the same force for biting as bridges that are fixed.
+Implants look and feel better than removable options and provide the same biting force as fixed bridges.
 Best of all, they will last a lifetime if properly maintained.

 A dental implant requires no alterations to the adjacent teeth.
-Diligent daily oral hygiene is required for implants to stay clean and healthy.
+You need to maintain diligent daily oral hygiene to keep your implants clean and healthy.
 It’s also important to regularly visit Dr. Nelson for routine follow-up appointments and cleanings to keep your new smile healthy and bright!

 Removable Dental Appliances

-Complete or partial dentures can replace missing teeth and can be utilized depending on your personal needs:
+We can use complete or partial dentures to replace missing teeth, depending on your personal needs:

 The alignment of your jaw will slowly change as the bone and gum ridges shrink due to teeth extraction.
-Dentures will experience wear over time, and will need to be replaced or realigned in order to maintain proper jaw alignment.
-Regular dental examinations are still important for the denture wearer so that the oral tissues can be checked for any changes or potential gum disease.
+Over time, dentures will wear down and require replacement or realignment to maintain proper jaw alignment.
+Denture wearers should still have regular dental examinations to check for changes in oral tissues or potential gum disease.

 Oral Surgery/Tooth Extractions